Home > Gender Pay Gap

 Briar Chemicals Limited, Norwich, is the UK’s leading agrochemicals CDMO solutions provider and serves the world’s most innovative agrochemicals companies.
 Briar is an upper tier COMAH site and handles complex chemistries and employs around 260 people.
 The company operates from a 100-acre well-invested manufacturing site consisting of large-scale reactors, R&D facilities for process development and sufficient available space and infrastructure for future expansion.

-At Briar we are committed to encouraging diversity and inclusion among our workforce.
-This is underpinned by two of our core values; integrity and teamwork.
-We provide interactive face to face training for all employees to give a basic understanding of discrimination law and enhanced training for managers to understand legal obligations and best practice as well as giving managers a roadmap for managing equality, diversity and inclusion.
+At Briar, we are committed to fostering a diverse and inclusive workplace, underpinned by two of our core values: integrity and teamwork.
+We deliver interactive, in-person training for all employees to build a foundational understanding of discrimination law.
+Additionally, we offer enhanced training for managers to strengthen their understanding of legal responsibilities and best practice, as well as giving managers a framework for managing equality, diversity, and inclusion.

 Gender Pay Gap Reporting

-Gender pay gap reporting requires employers with 250 or more employees to publish the difference in the average pay and bonuses between all men and women in an organisation regardless of their role or seniority, at a given point in time.
-Employers must report on six different measures.
+Organisations with 250 or more employees are legally required to publish data on the difference in average pay and bonuses between all male and female employees, regardless of their role or level of seniority at a specified point in time.
+Employers must report across six defined metrics.

 Gender Pay Gap Figures

-The mean gender pay gap means that for every £1 a man received, a woman received 83p.
+The mean gender pay gap means that for every £1 a man received, a woman received 81.4p.

-The median gender pay gap means that for every £1 a man received, a woman received 78p.
+The median gender pay gap means that for every £1 a man received, a woman received 81p.

 The proportion of employees receiving a bonus: